Mechanical Keyboard Info is supported by readers. If you buy products from links on our site, we may earn a commission. Learn more

 Since the review units have gone out I’ve had a few people mention the sticking of the left Shift key when pressed.
 I was also affected by this.
 My solution was to remove a small amount of the lube with a cotton bud.

 Just like the Race 3 the keycaps on the ViBE are very tight.
 This may cause problems when removing them in order to replace or clean the keyboard.
 Just be gentle when doing when removing keycaps.
 It’s better to wiggle the keycap off slowly than destroy a switch entirely.

 I messaged Vortex to enable a toggle to turn the number row into an F-row.
-This would enable the best of both worlds, having the numpad to efficiently output numbers and a F-row for those that need it.
+This would enable the best of both worlds, having the Numpad to efficiently output numbers and an F-row for those that need it.
 I was told they will look into implementing this idea with a firmware update.